awsdocs/amazon-transcribe-developer-guide/doc_source/alternative-med-transcriptions.md

   1. For `Type`, specify whether you're transcribing a medical conversation or a dictation\.

-  1. For `OutputBucketName`, specify the Amazon Simple Storage Service \(Amazon S3\) bucket to store the transcription results\.
+  1. For `OutputBucketName`, specify the Amazon S3 bucket to store the transcription results\.

   1. For the `Settings` object, specify the following\.